 - Ask open-ended questions or none at all.
 Many prospects have become desensitized to calls to action, but they are often pleasantly surprised by genuine attempts at personal connection and offers of help.

-- If including a request, make it a very simple one to oblige that has a high chance of appealing to the buyer’s self-interest.
+- Include a call to action.
+Make it a very simple one to oblige that has a high chance of appealing to the buyer's self-interest.

 - Keep it short.
 Three to seven sentences max.